malaise/ada/README.txt

      Computation of heading and distance between two points on earth (GPS).

 Heart (3)::
-     DB of heart rate measures, displayed with Afpx.
+     Dta base of heart rate measures, displayed with 'Afpx'.

 Hungar (2)::
      Euristic search (hungarian method) of best affection (e.g. of people to